How to turn off VPN on computer safely (Windows, macOS, Linux)

 Advanced users can check active connections via:

-These tools show whether a VPN tunnel is still live, even if the client is closed.
+These tools show whether a VPN tunnel is still live, even if the client is closed, or if the router is maintaining cached session data.

-I once relied on this method when a misconfigured VPN app appeared disconnected, but the encrypted tunnel (tun0) was still running silently in the background, compromising my ability to connect to certain local services.
+I once relied on this method.
+A misconfigured VPN app showed as disconnected.
+However, the encrypted tunnel (tun0) was still running silently in the background.
+This compromised my ability to connect to certain community services.

-Once you’ve confirmed your VPN is off, it’s important to understand what that means for your privacy, browsing, and overall security.
+Once you’ve confirmed your VPN is off, it’s important to understand what that means for your information safety, browsing, and overall protection.
 Let’s break down what actually happens when a VPN is turned off.

 6. What happens when you turn off your VPN

-Turning off your VPN on a computer—even briefly—can have immediate and noticeable consequences, especially when it comes to online privacy, content access, and data exposure.
+Turning off your VPN on a computer, even briefly, can have immediate and noticeable consequences, especially when it comes to online confidentiality, information access, and data exposure.
 While it may be necessary in some situations, it’s important to understand what happens in the background once the VPN tunnel is closed.

 6.1.
 Your IP address becomes exposed

-With your VPN disconnected, your internet traffic is routed through your actual ISP, which means your real IP address becomes visible to websites, trackers, and services.
-This makes it easier for advertisers, government agencies, or malicious actors to trace your activity back to you.
+With your VPN disconnected, your internet traffic is routed through your actual Internet Service Provider, which means your real IP address becomes visible to web pages, trackers, and services.
+This makes it easier for advertisers, government agencies, legal authorities, or malicious actors to trace your activity back to you.

 After turning off my VPN once to access my online banking app, I noticed a flood of region-specific ads immediately afterward.
 It was a reminder of just how quickly trackers can adapt to an unmasked IP address.